Social media yanking shooting videos faster - if not by much

 Hochul said she holds companies responsible for “fomenting” racist views.
 “People are sharing these ideas.
 They’re sharing videos of other attacks.
 And they’re all copycat.
 They all want to be the next great white hope that’s going to inspire the next attack,” she said on NBC’s “Meet the Press.”

-A law enforcement official told The Associated Press that investigators were also looking into a manifesto the gunman posted online, which purports to outline the attacker’s racist, anti-immigrant and anti-Semitic beliefs, including a desire to drive all people not of European descent from the U.S.
+A law enforcement official told The Associated Press that investigators were also looking into a racist diatribe the gunman posted online.
+The writing purports to outline the attacker’s racist, anti-immigrant and anti-Semitic beliefs, including a desire to drive all people not of European descent from the U.S.

 Police said the suspected gunman, identified as Payton Gendron, of Conklin, New York, shot 11 Black and two white victims in a Buffalo supermarket, echoing a deadly attack in a German synagogue that was also streamed on Twitch in October 2019..